-First, a little about "escrow".
-When you're closing on your new home, a neutral, third party (known as the escrow holder or the escrow agent) is used to assure the process will close correctly and in a specific time frame.
-A property is said to be in escrow when in the closing transaction, payment is held by a third party on behalf of two parties when the transaction is taking place.
+Escrow: To finish the sale of a place, a neutral, third party (the escrow company) is engaged to assure the transaction will close correctly and on time.
+A home is said to be in escrow when in the closing transaction, money is secured by a third party on behalf of two parties when the transaction is taking place.
 For example, in an online auction, PayPal is the neutral third party that holds the buyer's funds, and then disburses the funds to the seller.

 - Tax statements